RaymondLeungKM/2425COMP7507BGroup1/README.md

 ### 🖥️ Local Access

-Download the **On the Right Track\_.twbx** file from this repository and open it locally on your PC using Tableau Desktop or Tableau Reader.
+Download the **On the Right Track.twbx** file from this repository and open it locally on your PC using Tableau Desktop or Tableau Public.

 ### 🌐 Online Access